Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

 .. inpfile:: deflection_ramping.temporal_ramp_end

    Real variable indicating the time at which temporal ramping should end.
-   After this time, full deflections will be provided.
+   After this time, full blade deflections will be provided.
 Note that this should correspond to time as recorded by Nalu-Wind and described in the ``Time_Integrators`` section, not as recorded by OpenFAST.